How To Grow Carolina Reaper Peppers From Seed to Harvest

 How To Grow Carolina Reapers

 Lastly, reapers are fairly large plants.
-They come from the Capsicum chinense species of plants, most of which are big and bushy with large yields.
+They come from the Capsicum chinense species, most of which are big and bushy with large yields.
 To keep them healthy and to maximize yield, we take a few extra steps during the season.

 Planting Carolina Reaper Seeds